shunzh/Code-AI-Tree-Search/README.md

 ```
 python synthesis_exp.py -i 4136 --alg mcts --rollout 16 --prefix t- --debug
 ```
 By default, the script skips generation if the output file already exists.
-You may use `--run` to force re-generation.
+You may use `--rerun` to force regeneration.

-Once the `json` files are generated, you may also use `test_solution.py` to review the results without re-generating the solutions.
+Once the `json` files are generated, you may also use `test_solution.py` to review the results without regenerating the solutions.
 The following command assumes `results/[4000-4009].json` are already generated.
 ```
 python test_solution.py -s 4000 -e 4010